athos/Postmortem/README.md

 `spy>>` has a look-alike cousin called `spy>`.
-They have no semantic difference, except that `spy>` is primarily intended to be used in *thread-first* contexts and therefore takes the log data as its first argument while `spy>>` is mainly intended to be used in *thread-last* contexts and therefore takes the log data as its last argument.
+They have no semantic difference, except that `spy>` is primarily intended to be used in *thread-first* contexts and therefore takes the log data as its *first* argument while `spy>>` is mainly intended to be used in *thread-last* contexts and therefore takes the log data as its *last* argument.

-The following two expressions behave in exactly the same way:
+For example, the following two expressions behave in exactly the same way:

 ```clojure
 ;; thread-last version